rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 ![Nova-API Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1/Nova-API-3.png %})

 The Route list is defined to tell our request where to go.
-A migration request is a server action, so it will trigger the `action` request, which will send us into `server_controller` which resolves down to `migrate_server` / `nova.api.openstack.compute`.
-The request for a live_migration sends the specific request of *os\_migrateLive* which will be sent to identify the correct method to utilize and continue.
+A migration request is a server action, so it triggers the `action` request, which sends us into `server_controller`, which resolves down to `migrate_server` / `nova.api.openstack.compute`.
+The request for a live_migration sends the specific request of *os\_migrateLive* to identify the correct method to use and then continues.

 *nova.api.openstack.compute.routes* ->
 {% highlight python %}